petomalina/bluefire/README.md

 Any contributions to the project are welcome!
 See Issues or Future features to find out what you can do.
 Also feel free to contact [me](https://github.com/Gelidus) :)

-Before trying to contribute, please read [Contribution to Bluefire](https://github.com/Gelidus/bluefire/wiki/Contribute-to-Bluefire)
+Before trying to contribute, please read [Contribute to Bluefire](https://github.com/Gelidus/bluefire/wiki/Contribute-to-Bluefire)